o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 1. In O3DE Editor in **Asset Browser** locate the `.fbx` file containing the animation you want to extract the root motion from.

-1. In Asset Browser, double-click the animation file and choose **Edit settings...** from the context menu.
+1. In Asset Browser, right-click the animation file and choose **Edit settings...** from the context menu.

 1. In Scene Settings, select the **Motions** tab.